Home » Symptoms » Cat Symptoms A-Z » Skin Wounds

 Skin Wounds in cats

-Skin wounds in cats are injuries to the skin’s surface that can be caused by various factors and often require medical treatment to prevent infections and promote healing.
+Skin wounds in cats are injuries to the skin surface that can arise from various causes and often require medical treatment to prevent infections and promote healing.

 Can Occur with the Following Diseases: